 MIMO systems increase the number of antennas from one to four or more.
 Thus, in order to deliver MIMO functionality, an RF transceiver must be able to control multiple antennas simultaneously while transmitting or receiving.
 The technique requires complex processing and switching that provides control over each antenna.
 As expected, the added complexity increases cost and design time.

-Yet, design engineers must keep a key point in mind: 5G cellular is just around the corner, and the technology will use MIMO to support enhanced bandwidth capabilities.
+Yet, design engineers must keep a key point in mind: 5G has launched, and the technology uses MIMO to support enhanced bandwidth capabilities.
 Markets such as surveillance, automotive, transportation, robotics, augmented reality/virtual reality, and telecommunications will rely upon 5G to meet their high data rate application needs.
 The technology will become ubiquitous with base stations (BTS), access gateways and MIMO-supported end devices.

 By enabling spatial channelization and diversity, MIMO expands bandwidth available within a given spectral bandwidth and space.
 There are three MIMO transmission techniques, and each offers an opportunity to selectively and adaptively optimize the space and bandwidth already in use.

 - Beam steering – MIMO offers the opportunity to electronically guide the directivity of the RF signal by controlling the signal propagating phase over multiple antennas.
 This provides two major benefits: First, beam steering can directionally focus the RF energy on a single user, ignoring the remaining space.
 It is also possible to track the user, reducing interference and boosting signal to noise wherever the user is located.
 Secondly, beam steering can solve the problem of RF multipath by discovering the best path and targeting RF energy toward that direction.
 Even when transceivers are stationary, environmental changes affect the many paths that an RF signal can take, so dynamically adjusting and selecting the best path maintains best connectivity and increases range in high interference environments.